Battle of Point Iroquois: Battle

 All along the St. Lawrence front the local militia had been alert and keenly waited for the advancing American army.
 As Point Iroquois was the narrowest section of the river it was a likely spot for any crossing by American troops, and since the winter of 1812 the Dundas Militia had been building breastworks on the heights to command the area.
-The fortified position was known as Fort Matilda or Fort Iroquois and before any advance up the river or shore could be made, the Americans needed to capture the breastworks.
+The fortified position was known as Fort Matilda, Fort Iroquois, or according to an 1813 map; Fort Provost and before any advance up the river or shore could be made, the Americans needed to capture the breastworks.
 Piquets from the 1st Dundas Militia were on guard all along the shoreline and at the point, and as Macomb's Brigade landed on the Canadian shore the alarm was raised.

 Pte.
 Peter Brouse and Pte.
 Jacob Brouse, brothers of George Brouse, were the first to sight and fire upon the American army as they landed on the shores of Dundas County.
 The Americans were at first thrown into confusion, but men from Col. Rudolph's 20th Infantry advanced from the shoreline into the wooded area around the breastworks, forcing back the scattered militia piquets, as Scott's artillery and Forsyth's riflemen came ashore.
 All companies of the Dundas Militia were hastily called out and approximately 200 militiamen gathered under Captains Monroe and Carman in a hollow on the point to resist the American army, along with a small detachment from the Royal Artillery.

 The Dundas Militia fired a volley on the 20th Infantry and 1st U.S. Rifles as they advanced towards the breastworks, and a sharp firefight broke out with the American forces.
 Outnumbered and outgunned by the accuracy of the riflemen, the Militia quickly retired from their positions at Point Iroquois and Fort Matilda and retreated eastwards to Mariatown.